shadows911/baruf/content/p/names.md

 ## Millianism

-The three problems for Descriptivism that I listed above were originally presented by Saul Kripke in a series of lectures at Princeton in 1972.
+The two problems for Descriptivism that I listed above were originally presented by Saul Kripke in a series of lectures at Princeton in 1972.
 Descriptivism was much more widely accepted then than it is now, and it was Kripke's lectures that caused philosophers to abandon Descriptivism and look for a better theory of names.
 Many settled on Millianism, which is called that because it was inspired by the philosophy of John Stuart Mill.

 According to Millianism, the meaning of a name *just is* the designation of the name.
 The meaning of "Harry Potter" is nothing